HabitatFramework/UserGuide/menus/menus.rst

 |getmapsel| Get Map Selection
 -----------------------------

-Filters the database records to retrieve the attributes associated with the selected polygons in the GIS layer.
+Filters the database records to retrieve the attributes associated with the selected features in the GIS layer.

 .. |selectbyincid| image:: ../images/icons/SelectByIncid.png
 	:height: 16px